Asqatasun/Asqatasun/docs/userdoc-HTML-markers.md

 # Leverage Accessibility automation with HTML Markers

-HTML markers are used to give Tanaguru informations.
-For instance, if you know your dev team typically codes data table with a `class="data-table"`, just give this information to Tanaguru.
+HTML markers are used to give Asqatasun informations.
+For instance, if you know your dev team typically codes data table with a `class="data-table"`, just give this information to Asqatasun.
 This way more tests can be achieved.

 Markers are available for: